-Hawaii is one of the most popular tourist destinations in the entire world, and Maui is a must-visit island that everyone should see at least once.
+Hawaii is one of the most popular destinations in the world, and Maui is a must-visit island that everyone should see at least once.
 That’s because some of the most swimmable beaches are located here, as well as some of the most dramatic landscapes in the Pacific.
 Foodies love Maui because this is an epicenter of Hawaiian cuisine that’s leading the way with regional culinary trends.
 Maui is also a haven for wildlife lovers because whale sightings are common between the months of December and April.

 When you visit the island it’s easy to have a relaxing vacation, be ultra-active in the water, indulge in amazing food and drinks, or learn all about local culture and history.
 But whatever you decide, the scenery, laid-back vibe, and weather can’t be beaten!
 These are some of our favorite things to do on the island of Maui.

 Visit the World’s Largest Dormant Volcano at Haleakala National Park

 What Is It?
 Haleakala is an inactive volcano that’s perfect for climbing to the top to watch the sunrise.

 Why Do It?
 This is the highest point on the island of Maui and offers incredible views.
 If you can manage waking up early, start your hike to the top before the sun comes up for a truly magical experience.
 You may also want to consider taking a guided tour that spans four miles and lasts about seven hours to learn about the terrain and meet other travelers.